ChitambarLab/SignalingDimension.jl/docs/src/index.md

 # SignalingDimension.jl

-*Certify the classical simulation cost of signaling systems.*
+*Certify the classical simulation cost of black-box systems.*

-This Julia software package is the companion piece to [Certifying the Classical Simulation Cost of a Quantum Channel](link to paper).
+This Julia software package is the companion piece to [Certifying the Classical SImulation Cost of a Quantum Channel](broken link).

 ## Package Overview